 \end{definition}

-When looking now at Table \ref{tab:uniquexpaths} the attribute entropy can be used to quantify the difference between the two attributes presented for the domain \textbf{deepdiscount}.
+When looking now at Table \ref{tab:uniquexpaths} the attribute difficulty can be used to quantify the difference between the two attributes presented for the domain \textbf{deepdiscount}.
 Intuitively {\em title} appears more difficult than {\em author} due to the long list of unique XPaths.
-Attribute entropy confirms this with 0.93 for {\em title} and 0.65 for {\em author}.
-One strength of the entropy analysis is that it weights each XPath to take into account outliers that are only compatible with 1 or 2 webpages.
-This is important because these outliers will not signiﬁcantly impact accuracy and therefore should not impact the entropy.
+Attribute difficulty confirms this with 0.93 for {\em title} and 0.65 for {\em author}.
+One strength of the difficulty analysis is that it weights each XPath to take into account outliers that are only compatible with 1 or 2 webpages.
+This is important because these outliers will not significantly impact accuracy and therefore should not impact the difficulty.

 \begin{definition}